Dear Evan Hansen: Australia (2024–2025)

-Sweden (2025–present)
+Sweden (2025)

 A Swedish production was announced in May 2024, as part of the 2025 program at Intiman in Stockholm.
 The production premiered on January 23, 2025, starring Martin Stokke Mathiesen as the title character, Clara Henry as Zoe Murphy and Joel Adolphson as Jared Kleinmann.
 The script was translated to Swedish by Markus Virta, who also directed the production.
-It is scheduled to run until April 12, 2025.
+The production continued to run until April 12, 2025.

-Philippines (2025–present)
+Philippines (2025)

 A Philippine transfer of the UK tour was announced in March 2025, with the premiere slated to take place in September.
-The production is presented through a special agreement with Music Theater International and GMG Productions.
-The musical is scheduled to run from September 4 to October 5, 2025 at the Theatre at Solaire starring Ellis Kirk as Evan Hansen, Rebecca McKinnis as Heidi Hansen, Zoë Athena as Zoe Murphy, Helen Anker as Cynthia Murphy, Hal Fowler as Larry Murphy, Rhys Hopkins as Connor Murphy, Tom Dickerson as Jared Kleinman, and Olivia-Faith Kamau as Alana Beck.
+The production was presented through a special agreement with Music Theater International and GMG Productions.
+The musical ran from September 4 to October 5, 2025 at the Theatre at Solaire starring Ellis Kirk as Evan Hansen, Rebecca McKinnis as Heidi Hansen, Zoë Athena as Zoe Murphy, Helen Anker as Cynthia Murphy, Hal Fowler as Larry Murphy, Rhys Hopkins as Connor Murphy, Tom Dickerson as Jared Kleinman, and Olivia-Faith Kamau as Alana Beck.
 Sonny Monaghan will serve as the alternate Evan Hansen.

-Singapore (2025–present)
+Singapore (2025)

-A Singapore production presented by BASE Entertainment Asia is scheduled to premiere on October 30, 2025 and run until November 16, 2025 at the Sands Theatre, Marina Bay Sands.
+A Singapore production presented by BASE Entertainment Asia premiered on October 30, 2025 and ran until November 16, 2025 at the Sands Theatre, Marina Bay Sands.

-Netherlands (2025–present)
+Netherlands (2025)

 A Dutch production presented by Medialane Theater and Theater Alliantie was officially announced on August 17, 2024.
 Earlier, in 2020, Dutch versions of the songs were recorded through the 'Jij Komt Terecht'-project.
 Until this day, there is a crowdfunding action to release the songs on Spotify.
 This project is separate from the Dutch theatre production.
 Initially, the 2025 production was only supposed to run for three weeks in DeLaMar Theater in Amsterdam, but due to its enthusiastic reception it was decided to start a tour, including a return to DeLaMar in late August.
-Try-outs started on Wednesday, June 11, 2025 and it premiered on Monday, June 16, 2025, with a tour that will initially run from September 3 to November 8.
-Danny Westerweel is responsible for the new translation and on April 17, 2025 the single "Zwaaien tot het pijn doet" ("Waving Through a Window") was released for streaming.
+Try-outs started on Wednesday, June 11, 2025 and it premiered on Monday, June 16, 2025 The tour started on September 3 and concluded on November 8, 2025.
+Danny Westerweel was responsible for the new translation and on April 17, 2025 the single "Zwaaien tot het pijn doet" ("Waving Through a Window") was released for streaming.
 The first live performance of this song, also the first public preview of the play, was during the Dutch annual Musical Awards Gala.
 A shortened version of "Groetjes van mij" ("Sincerely, Me") was performed live at the annual Musical Awards: The Kick-Off show in front of Het Loo Palace in Apeldoorn on Sunday, August 31, 2025.

+Denmark (2026–present)

+In 2026, Dear Evan Hansen received its first professional production in Denmark.
+The musical was produced in collaboration between the Royal Danish Theatre and Aarhus Theatre and was staged at the Skuespilhuset in Copenhagen before transferring to Aarhus Theatre as part of a shared production run.

+The role of Evan Hansen was performed by Thorbjørn Hedegaard, while the role of Zoe Murphy was played by Sara Viktoria Bjerregaard.